Budget for a Baby (Without Going Into Debt)

 When you’re a first-time parent, it’s easy to become overwhelmed with budgeting decisions.
 From diapers to daycare, expenses can seem endless when it comes to raising a new human.
 It’s also tempting to buy your little one the cutest onesies and a top-of-the-line bassinet.

 “People are excited and can overspend on baby clothes and baby furniture,” says Barbara O’Neill, Ph.D., the owner and CEO of MoneyTalk and a certified financial planner.
 “It’s adding a lot of new expenses to your cash flow that you haven’t had previously.”

 New parents spend about $2,700 on essentials like a high chair, disposable diapers, formula, and other baby items in the first year, reports a Walmart article.
 But the growing costs don’t stop there.

-The average cost for the first year of a child’s life on average is $12,680, according to a report from the U.S. Department of Agriculture.
-And the average cost for raising a child until the age of 17 clocks in at more than $233,00 — which doesn’t factor in money set aside for college savings.
+The average cost for the first two years of a child’s life is $12,680, according to a report from the U.S. Department of Agriculture.
+And the average cost for raising a child until the age of 17 clocks in at more than $233,000 — which doesn’t factor in money set aside for college savings.

 On top of all this, baby-related expenses can be unpredictable and start before newborns even arrive.
 Not all pregnancies are ideally timed, and expenses such as extra medical bills and maternity clothes can add up quickly.